 RISKS AND COMPLICATIONS

-As with any type of surgical procedure, clitoral hood reduction has associated risks and complications and must be discussed with your plastic surgeon during consultation.
+As with any type of surgical procedure, clitoral hood reduction has associated risks and complications and must be discussed with your plastic surgeon in Glendora during consultation.
 Some of the most common risks associated with clitoral hood reduction may include:

 - Nerve impairment